aaaahn/dialsim/cypress/README-testing.md

 1. Launch Github Codespaces Development Environment

-This project uses a pre-configured GitHub Codespaces development environment customized for Node.js coding and testing.
+This project uses a pre-configured GitHub Codespaces development environment customized for `Node.js` coding and testing.
 Open the Codespaces IDE in your browser through these [instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace).
-The Codespaces environment comes preinstalled with Node.js, npm, and Visual Studio Code.
+The Codespaces environment comes preinstalled with `Node.js`, `npm`, and `Visual Studio Code`.
 This provides everything you need for development without any local setup.
-The cloud-based IDE allows you to instantly test and run the Node.js application right from the browser.
+The cloud-based IDE allows you to instantly test and run the `Node.js` application right from the browser.

 2. Start the Dialsim Web App: